-Up-and-coming sumi-e ink painter Yuki Nishimoto will hold his first solo exhibition in Fukuoka in January 2018.
-Entitled “Ryu no Kiseki” (Miracle of the Dragon), the exhibition will feature around 100 of Nishimoto’s ink paintings.
+Up-and-coming sumi-e ink painter Yuki Nishimoto is currently holding his first solo exhibition in Fukuoka.
+Entitled “Ryu no Kiseki” (Miracle of the Dragon), the exhibition features around 100 of Nishimoto’s ink paintings.
 Visitors can also enjoy a massive 30-meter-long dragon painting and a prologue piece in which computer graphics taken from sensors worn by Nishimoto show his brush strokes and body movements superimposed over an actual ink painting.

 Originally from Kagoshima, Yuki Nishimoto is an ink painter who works with sumi, the Japanese ink used in traditional calligraphy.
 He moved to Fukuoka to study art, and was selling his artworks on the street when a chance meeting launched his professional career.
 A local architect asked him to paint a dragon for a shop, and since this first job, Nishimoto has created numerous works in his trademark bold style.
 Breaking all the rules, this up-and-coming young artist is now seeing his star rise both at home and abroad, as evidenced by the sale of a live painting he produced at Christie’s Auction House in Hong Kong for HK$85,000.